cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

     the other hand, if M2 is also an attacker pairing/handshaking with M1 (see Fig. [DV b](#fig:doublevalidation)), M2 signs block100
-    despite its invalidity (remember that the block verifier M2 is randomly selected, there has little chance of successfully pairing M1 and M2).
+    despite its invalidity (remember that the block verifier M2 is randomly selected, there is little chance of successfully pairing M1 and M2).
 Next, even though M3 will verify that block100 has two valid signatures, M3 still rejects it because block100 is invalidated by M3 that will create another valid block100.
-In order to break the stability and consistency of the blockchain in this case, M3 should be an attacker together with M1 and M2, which, however, has a very low probability.
-In other words, DV strengthens the consistency of the blockchain and makes it hard to break.
+In order to break the stability and consistency of the blockchain in this case, M3 wuold need to be an attacker together with M1 and M2, which, however, has a very low probability.
+In other words, DV strengthens the consistency of the blockchain and makes it harder to break.

 ![doublevalidatioin](/assets/doublevalidation.jpg){#fig:doublevalidation}*Random Generals (DV): (a) DV with block creator as an attacker and (b) DV with both block creator and block verifier as attackers*